caiks/WBOT02/README.md

 	"summary_active" : true
 }
 ```
 There is a new structure (4) which sets the active to use computed *variables* for the *substrate*.
 The configuration is otherwise very similar to the configuration of *model* 80 except that here (a) the *valency* is 32 instead of the default 10, and (b) the `ZNNMAX` induce parameter is set in order to restrict the large number of *substrate slice variables*.
 (For a *valency* of 32 there are up to `63x8x8 = 4,032` *slice variables*.)
 Also the *model* is configured to run up to 8 induces simultaneously, `"induceParameters.asyncThreadMax" : 8`, to improve performance.

+Note that, before settling on the exact values of the parameters, we experimented with them to strike a balance between performance and *model likelihood*.
+In general, larger parameter values generate higher *alignments* and longer *diagonals*.

 We rethresholded in two stages to produce the final *underlying model*, 86 -
 ```